A new approach to deformation of C*-algebras via coactions: K-theoretic results

-The proof is analogous to the proof of \cite{ENOO}*{Corollary 2.4} (and also to the proof of Corollary \ref{cor-Ktheory-actionsK} above), using that for any standard $p$-simplex $\Delta^p$ and any fibrewise action $\alpha:G\car C(\Delta^p,\K(\H))$ the restriction of $\alpha$ to any compact subgroup $L$ is exterior equivalent to an action of the form $\id_{C(\Delta^p)}\otimes \alpha_v$ for some fixed $v\in \Delta^p$.
-As in the proof of Corollary \ref{cor-Ktheory-actionsK}, this easily implies that the quotient map $q_v: \big(B\otimes C(\Delta^p,\K(\H))\big)\rtimes_{\beta\otimes \alpha} L\to (B\otimes \K(\H))\rtimes_{\beta\otimes \alpha_v}L$ is a $KK$-equivalence.
+The proof is analogous to the proof of \cite{ENOO}*{Corollary 2.4} (and also to the proof of Corollary~\ref{cor-Ktheory-actionsK} above), using that for any standard $p$-simplex $\Delta^p$ and any fibrewise action $\alpha:G\car C(\Delta^p,\K(\H))$ the restriction of $\alpha$ to any compact subgroup $L$ is exterior equivalent to an action of the form $\id_{C(\Delta^p)}\otimes \alpha_v$ for some fixed $v\in \Delta^p$.
+As in the proof of Corollary~\ref{cor-Ktheory-actionsK}, this easily implies that the quotient map $q_v: \big(B\otimes C(\Delta^p,\K(\H))\big)\rtimes_{\beta\otimes \alpha} L\to (B\otimes \K(\H))\rtimes_{\beta\otimes \alpha_v}L$ is a $KK$-equivalence.
 The result then follows from \cite{ENOO}*{Proposition 2.2} and the fact that the conditions in (2) imply that $G$ is $K$-amenable. \end{proof}

-For example, the field of deformations of Example \ref{ex-Kamenable} is always a $K$-fibration, while the field studied in Example \ref{ex-SL2} is a $KK$-fibration.
-The above result also applies to the continuous fields of deformed algebras over $X=H^2(G,\T)$ as in Theorem \ref{thm-splitting} if the group $G$ is smooth and satisfies the (strong) Baum-Connes conjecture.
+For example, the field of deformations of Example~\ref{ex-Kamenable} is always a $K$-fibration, while the field studied in Example~\ref{ex-SL2} is a $KK$-fibration.
+The above result also applies to the continuous fields of deformed algebras over $X=H^2(G,\T)$ (or any pullback along a continuous map $\varphi:X\to H^2(G,\T)$) as in Corollary~\ref{cor-contmapH2} if the group $G$ is smooth and satisfies the (strong) Baum-Connes conjecture.